jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 ## Midi format

-But wait a minute, donwload what exactly?
+"But wait a minute, donwload what exactly?"

 Fortunetly for us, we had the chance to download the doinus in either mp3 or midi formats.

 "Midi?
 What's that?
 I know about mp3 but midi reminds me of how french people names the mid day..."

 MIDI (Musical Instrument Digital Interface) is a technological standard used to transfer up to 16 information channels.
-It transfers messages of events that include musical notation , tone and sp)
+It transfers messages of events that include musical notation, tone and speed among other things.
+Basically, this files explain what notes are played, when, for how long and how loud.